mokit-dev/mokit-doc-mdbook/src/chap4-6.md

 ```

 ### 4.6.1.4 nio
-Generate natural ionization orbitals (NIOs) for N -> (N-1) electrons ionization process (see the original paper JCP 2016, 144, 204117).
-It is simply calculated by diagonalizing (P_N - P_(N-1))*S. This way of obtaining natural orbitals are also called natural difference orbitals (NDOs).
+Generate natural ionization orbitals (NIOs) for N -> (N-1) electrons ionization process (see the original paper [JCP 2016, 144, 204117](https://doi.org/10.1063/1.4951738)).
+It is simply calculated by diagonalizing `(P_N - P_(N-1))*S`.
+This way of obtaining natural orbitals are also called natural difference orbitals (NDOs).
 The "lost" electron is mainly ionized from the NIO which has the eigenvalue closest to 1.0.
 This can be viewed as a good approximation to Dyson orbitals, while the computational cost of NIOs is usually much less than that of Dyson orbitals.

-The syntax of usage is `nio(n_fch, n_1_fch)`, where `n_fch`/`n_1_fch` are the .fch(k) file for N/(N-1) electron state, respectively.
-These two files must include correct total densities in `Total SCF Density` section in .fch file.
-For routine HF/DFT calculations, this is automatically ensured.
-For automatic CASSCF calculations performed by MOKIT, the density are also ensured to be correct.
-For other types of calculations, it is the users' responsibility to make sure whether the total densities are correctly generated and stored.
+Syntax: `nio(n_fch, n_1_fch)`, where `n_fch`/`n_1_fch` are the .fch(k) file for N/(N-1) electron state, respectively.
 An example is shown below

 ```python
 from mokit.lib.gaussian import nio nio('C6H12O3_neutral.fch','C6H12O3_frag1_uhf.fch')
 ```

+These two fch files must include correct total densities in `Total SCF Density` section.
+For routine HF/DFT calculations, this is automatically ensured.
+For automatic CASSCF calculations performed by MOKIT, the density are also ensured to be correct.
+For other types of calculations, it is the users' responsibility to make sure whether the total densities are correctly generated and stored.

 The wave function in two .fch(k) files can either be RHF or UHF-type, as long as the calculations are performed appropriately.
 Here "UHF-type" means a UHF/UKS calculation.